dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

 <a name="set_page_properties"></a>
 ### Setting the WPF Properties
- The Win32 host allows the user to change several [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content properties.
+ The Win32 host allows the user to change several WPF content properties.
 From the Win32 side, it is simply a matter of changing the properties.
-The implementation in the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content class is somewhat more complicated, because there is no single global property that controls the fonts for all controls.
+The implementation in the WPF content class is somewhat more complicated, because there is no single global property that controls the fonts for all controls.
 Instead, the appropriate property for each control is changed in the properties' set accessors.
 The following example shows the code for the `DefaultFontFamily` property.
 Setting the property calls a private method that in turn sets the <xref:System.Windows.Controls.Control.FontFamily%2A> properties for the various controls.

  From WPFPage.h: